Gescht/unitscan-turtle/README.md

    alive.

 -   **Unitscan will pause scanning when in combat or when auto attack, auto shoot and wanding are active.**
--   **Please note unitscan-turtle will not auto target the target when it is found.**
+-   **Please note unitscan will not auto target the target when it is found.**
    **Click the target in the unitscan window or use the macro /unitscantarget to target the mob.**

 ## Commands / Use